 Advantages of Joining the Coast Guard?

-As an active-duty member in the Coast Guard, you’ll have access to a benefits package that is largely unheard of for most people including College tuition assistance, housing and meal allowance, free health, dental and eye care, and more of the advantages offered.
-In addition, other allowances might include sea pay, housing allowance (if you don’t use the government housing that is provided), clothing allowance, family separation allowance, and hazardous-duty pay
+As an active-duty member of the Coast Guard, you’ll have access to a benefits package that is largely unheard of for most people including College tuition assistance, housing and meal allowance, free health, dental, and eye care, and more advantages offered.
+In addition, other allowances might include sea pay, housing allowance (if you don’t use the government housing that is provided), clothing allowance, family separation allowance, and hazardous-duty pay.

 - Pay: One Joining the Coast Guard, you are paid twice every month, on the first and 15th.
 Income increases based on your pay grade and service requirements.
 All active-duty enlisted members entering the Coast Guard start out earning about $20,000 each year.
 This is just basic pay.
 Members may also be entitled to other allowances, which vary depending on their status.

 - Promotion: You would get promoted based on job knowledge, your performance, time in pay grade, and service requirements.